 - Identify places, groups, clubs or organisations to which they themselves belong.

 - Share their ideas about the way in which belonging to these places or groups helps them to express their identity.

-Evaluation Support Scotland Body Map template(this will open in a new window): A printable Body Map template.
+Evaluation Support Scotland Body Map template: A printable Body Map template.